8 Tips for Visiting Baja, Mexico

 Read Next: Baja Insurance: Do You Really Need It?
 Avoid This Costly Mistake!

-There’s one great part about traveling in the Baja Peninsula with your vehicle: unless you’re visiting other areas in Mexico, you do not have to obtain a special permit to drive in Baja.
+There’s one great part about traveling in the Baja Peninsula with your vehicle: unless you’re visiting other areas in Mexico, you do not have to obtain a special permit to drive your foreign vehicle in Baja.

 If you decide to go elsewhere with your vehicle (such as taking the ferry from La Paz into mainland Mexico), then you’ll need to apply and pay for a temporary import permit (TIP).
-Learn more about importing a vehicle into Mexico here.
+Learn more about importing a vehicle into Mexico on the official Mexican govnernment website here.

 Popular two-story palapas in San Felipe, Baja California

-Do yourself a favor: If you are going to do a Baja camping trip, bring your own toilet.
+But I’ll take this a step further.
+If you are going to do a Baja camping trip, it’s a great idea to bring your own toilet.
 With any luck, you’ll never have to use it.
-But if you end up in the wrong spot (or the best spot that happens to have terrible toilets), if will be a lifesaver.
+But if you end up in the wrong spot (or the best spot that happens to have terrible toilets), if will be very useful.

 Some of the many art scenes you can find in Baja California